|

 development of an organism is the result of wholly undirected, stochastic

-mechanisms that merely increase variation among cell types.
+processes that merely increase variation among cell types.
 The received view

-says no; explanations from phylogeny are inadequate to account for ontogeny.
+says NO; explanations from phylogeny are inadequate to account for ontogeny.

 types of the blastula, for example, go extinct during ontogeny.
 Though, some

-dominate the environment, comprising 90 percent of the cells in a human
+dominate, comprising 90 percent of the cells in a human

 assume an ontogenetic program?
 Doesn't Gould's evolutionary model explain